Synctest-hub/angular-scheduler-globalization-and-localization/README.md

 import { L10n } from '@syncfusion/ej2-base';
 ```

-6. Next, using the `load` function of L10n class, pass the appropriate locale words of `fr-CH` culture as follows,
+6. Next, using the `load` function of L10n class, pass the appropriate locale words of `fr-CH` culture as shown below,

 > NOTE: You can also pass the locale words of other cultures separated by a comma list.